- possibly in October

 Of course you are welcome to have breakfast/lunch/dinner with us.

-Breakfast and lunch will be typical Dutch: coffee/tea/milk, (brown) bread with butter and cheese/meat/peanut butter or chocolate paste and/or if you wish yogurt (with granola) or porridge.
+Breakfast and lunch will be typical Dutch: coffee/tea/milk, (brown) bread with butter and cheese/peanut butter and if you wish yogurt (with granola) or porridge.
 And often some fruit.
 So our lunch is very basic compared to the warm lunches in many countries.
 Should you wish to eat something you are more used to, you are free to prepare this in our kitchen.

 Dinner will mostly be potatoes, meat and vegetables, but we regularly try something more exciting and will be happy to learn about the culinary art of your home country.
 Thanks to some Workawayers, we also love to eat vegan or vegetarian food.
 And once a week we eat fried potatoes with a snack (like many Dutch families do, so we don't have to cook).
 Unless you offer to cook something more healthy :-).